-A 5,000-plus-acre Pahala brush fire kept firefighters busy Wednesday as crews continue work to douse the blaze that has been burning for nearly two weeks.
+A 5,200-acre brush fire kept firefighters busy Wednesday as crews continue work to douse the blaze burning for nearly two weeks in Pahala.

 A second 400-acre brush fire burning above Pahala off Cane Haul Road continues to burn but is listed at 95 percent contained, according to the department.

 Firefighters were to remain at the scene throughout the night dousing an hot spots or flare ups outside the fires’ containment zones, Hayashida added.